dentonescu/cv-samples/README.md

 Check back regularly — new samples will be added and existing ones improved as the gallery evolves.

 ## Upcoming work
-- **pkixwebadm**: finish the HTTP app foundation slice—add the FastAPI app factory, bootstrap the landing page, then expand into Jinja templating before circling back to ingestion workflows and container packaging.
+- **pkixwebadm**: finish the HTTP app foundation slice—wire the ingestion APIs, add UI validation/feedback, and land CSRF + server-side MIME checks before circling back to container packaging.
 - **WiFiEqu**: prototype the Windows worker that mirrors the Linux API, factor shared DTO/config plumbing into a reusable C# library, and round out the Docker Compose story with health checks and metrics before pursuing CI/CD builds.
 - **Terraglean**: spike a Spring Boot REST service backed by lightweight JDBC persistence, then layer unit/integration coverage and Gradle build tooling ahead of a possible React/Angular dashboard.
 - **Portfolio glue**: continue aligning DevOps expectations—multi-language builds, container images, and cross-project Compose entries—so each sample can graduate from `_private_staging` once the future work above solidifies.